 Once, when I wrote to her about my terror of publishing a second book of poems, she answered: ‘Don’t dwell on the book’s reception.
 The point is to get on with it–you have a life’s work ahead of you–no point in dallying around waiting for approval.
 We all want it, I know, but the point is to reach out honestly–that’s the whole point.
 I keep feeling that there isn’t one poem being written by any of us–or a book or anything like that.
 The whole life of us writers, the whole product I guess I mean, is the one long poem–a community effort if you will.
 It’s all the same poem.
 It doesn’t belong to any one writer–it’s God’s poem perhaps.
 Or God’s people’s poem.
 You have the gift– and with it comes responsibility–you mustn’t neglect or be mean to that gift–you must let it do its work.
 It has more rights than the ego that wants approval.’

 Sexton’s most famous poem, perhaps, is “Her Kind”.
-It has a directness of expression that puts a chill on one’s spine.
+“Her Kind” has a directness of expression that still, after endless readings of it, brings a chill to my spine.

 by Anne Sexton